apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container.md

 ## How Do I Choose?

-There are is a wide range of servlet containers and servers on the menu.
+There are wide range of servlet containers and servers on the menu.
 The selection criteria is outlined below:

 - Choose a technology that you are most familiar with and have the skills and patience to troubleshoot, tune and scale for the win.
 - Choose a technology that does not force your CAS configuration to be tied to any individual